-My first post about New York City is about Mistakes to avoid when travelling for the first time to New York City.
+In this post I’ll tell you about about New York City and the mistakes to avoid when travelling for the first time to New York City.

 New York City wasn’t on my travel list, but it was an opportunity and I took it.
 When talking about the US and especially, New York City, most of us think about the budget.

 It is a known fact that New York isn’t cheap and when you are coming from a poorer country, let’s say Romania (like I am), planning for it or at least knowing about some budget savers in New York, can make all the difference.

 Social media fooled us to believe that some people travel without ever thinking about finances, the price of hotels, and ‘otherworldly’ matters.
 Many “influencers” show off on Instagram with their expensive junk, business class tickets and hotels rooms with a view.
 Everything is under the “travel” label.